-“Open data” is currently a popular topic.
+“Open data” has been a popular topic in City Hall.
 By making more public data available for citizens to analyze, it becomes possible for them to better identify ways to improve the effectiveness of public policy and government programs.
-In doing so, open data offers an important contribution to transparency, however only a small, technologically astute minority of the public has the ability to process much of the raw public data.
-Though a number of people with the necessary skills are striving to make the raw data usable by the general public, it's not the whole answer.
+In doing so, open data offers an important contribution to transparency.
+However only a small, technologically astute minority of the public has the ability to process much of the raw public data.
+Though a number of people with the necessary skills are striving to make the raw data usable by the general public, effective transparency requires much more than access to data sets.

 Notification + transparency are better but still not enough!
 Being notified about and learning everything that’s going on in the halls of government will be of little benefit unless citizens have a means to develop and provide meaningful input for the decision making and governance in their communities and unless public officials are required to give their full attention to evaluate that input and act upon it.
 To assure this, at the heart of the Open Government Amendment is a pro-active public participation process based upon a process used successfully during the mid-1990's for regional transportation planning in southwestern Pennsylvania – it’s been revised and expanded in the Amendment for use across the entire municipal level.

 The basic model: transparency + notification + proactive public participation.
 Combining greater access to information with personal notification and direct citizen oversight of the governing process, the proposed Open Government Amendment should be able to serve as a model for other municipalities.
 It is also potentially adaptable for higher levels of government too.